jaiatearth/modal-assistant/README.md

 ### Configuration

-[
+template.json

 {
+    "modalConfig": [
+        {
-        "title": "Page 1 title",
+            "title": "PROFILE",
-        "templateName": "page1.html"
+            "templateName": "step-0.html"
         },
         {
-        "title": "Page 2 title",
+            "title": "PERSONAL",
-        "templateName": "page2.html"
+            "templateName": "step-1.html"
         }
+    ],
+    "nextEvents": [
+        97,98
+    ],
+    "prevEvents": [
+        99,100
     ]
+}

-You can :
+### You can
-  - add or remove object, to add or remove steps in modal box, without editing code.

-### Feature

-  - Next and previous, for transition in between steps
-  - Hard Keys support for next and previous transitions
+  - Modal window will be rendered based on the JSON configuraion.
+  - Can hook the next/previous events with nextEvents/prevEvents by specifying the ASCII code of characters